SteeltoeOSS/Documentation/docs/configuration/config-server-provider.md

 If there are any merge conflicts, the last provider added to the configuration takes precedence and overrides all others.

+>NOTE: As of Steeltoe 3.0.0, an additional NuGet reference for `Steeltoe.Connector.CloudFoundry` is required to read in service bindings.
+Just adding the reference will be enough for service bindings to be discoverable.

 ### Access Configuration Data

 When the `ConfigurationBuilder` builds the configuration, the Config Server client makes the appropriate REST calls to the Config Server and retrieves the configuration values based on the settings that have been provided.